TIBCOSoftware/lmi-azure-ec/azure-ad-forwarder/README.md

 ULDP_HOST : the host/IP address of the LMI instance

 ULDP_COLLECTOR_DOMAIN : the collector domain to use (this is usefull to identify your log source, as the source IP address of the Windows host will not be available)

 Then save,

-Now you need to create the Function content, this will be triggered by the event Hub (for the Azure AD signin) Click on the plus sign next to the Functions label.
+Now you need to create the Function content, this will be triggered by the event Hub (for the Azure AD signin)

+Click on the plus sign next to the Functions label.

 Choose "in portal", then "continue"

-Choose "more templates", then click on "finish and view templates" Type "event" in the search bar, then locate and select "Azure Event Hub Trigger", click on install the extension (this takes a few minutes as a background process).
+Choose "more templates", then click on "finish and view templates"

+Type "event" in the search bar, then locate and select "Azure Event Hub Trigger", click on install the extension (this takes a few minutes as a background process).

 Then enter the name of the new function, select EVENT_HUB_CONNECTION_STRING as the Event Hub Connection, Event Hub Name should be insights-logs-signinlogs

 Then click on the 'create' button

 Then select that function and click on "View Files" at the right of the edit buffer.

 Click the upload button, then navigate to the place where you unziped the package, and select all the file within the SigninLogsTrigger directory (except function.json).

 The files should appear after some time, you may need to reload the page, check their content.

-Then click on Console at the bottom of the edit buffer at them prompt, type: npm install
+Then click on Console at the bottom of the edit buffer

+at the prompt, type: npm install

-That will download and install the dependencies of the function The function is now ready and will be listening for new event in the event hub.
+That will download and install the dependencies of the function

+The function is now ready and will be listening for new event in the event hub.

 You can use the Monitor panel to check the outcome of each function execution, and while clicking on one entry, you get the logs for that run.

 If you also want to track audit logs, you need to follow that same procedure, and put an event hub name of insights-logs-auditlogs, and the files should be coming from the AuditLogsTrigger directory

 If you also want to track activity logs, you need to follow that same procedure, and put an event hub name of insights-operational-logs, and the files should be coming from the ActivityLogsTrigger directory

 ## create the function using Azure CLI